 Mold in the shower makes for an unpleasant sight but is mostly harmless.
-However, if you expose yourself to mold long enough, you might develop a mold allergy – a good reason to get rid of all mold in your bathroom.
+However, if you expose yourself to bathroom mold long enough, you might develop a mold allergy – a good reason to get rid of all mold in your bathroom.

 Worry not, as how to get rid of mold in the shower and throughout the bathroom is quite simple.
 With a few magic ingredients and a bit of elbow grease, you’ll get rid of that pesky mold in your shower in no time.